Tweaver347/Bartizan-Tower-Defence-Game/README.md

 In Bartizan, players must:

 - Strategically position and upgrade towers to fend off waves of enemies.
-- Utilize a variety of tower types, each with unique abilities and advantages.
-- Earn coins by defeating enemies, enabling you to acquire new towers or reinforce existing ones.
+- Utilize towers to earn coins by defeating enemies, enabling you to acquire new towers or reinforce existing ones.
 - Create obstacles and divert enemy paths by smartly placing towers on a grid-based terrain.

 ## Level Design